 Grade A intel, seamless coordination: How Forces thwarted JeM’s attempt of another Pulwama strike

 New Delhi, May 28: The car that was intercepted at Pulwama was carrying 60 kilograms of explosives.
-The explosives were place in a drum on the rear seat of the car.
+The explosives were placed in a drum on the rear seat of the car.

 Security forces recovered an IED from a Santro car.
-The same has been diffused by the bomb disposal squad of the army and police at Avindgund, Rajpora in South Kashmir.
+The same has been diffused by the bomb disposal squad of the army and police at Avindgund, Rajpora in south Kashmir.

 After searching the vehicle, a joint team of the 44 Rashtriya Rifles, CRPF and Pulwama police recovered the IED.